Vill99/inventory_parser/README.md

 Instructions for doing so, are a little weak, but found in the actual script

 ### update_spell_prices.py
-You will need to update the script itself with the latest versions of spell data.
+This will look for today's spell prices, counts and pigparse data.
 It will give you hints as to mispriced auctions

 ### parse_inventory.py